LumaPictures/pymel/docs/source/dev.rst

 Bridge
 ------

-A special control-panel GUI is used to create a dictionary controlling how MEL and API interact to produce PyNode classes.
+A special control-panel GUI is used to manage a dictionary controlling how MEL and API interact to produce PyNode classes.
 It is known as the bridge.
-The control panel allows us to edit the bridge to:
+The bridge allows us to:

 1. create manual overrides to correct input and output types
 2. create mappings between MEL commands and API commands that perform the same task